dahu/Vimmy-The-Pooh/README.md

     enjoying it.
 He typed some more and smiled.

     Piglet stopped talking.
 Pooh leant back in his chair and stretched his back and then his neck and then his fingers.
-And then he gazed at Pooh and, still smiling, said: "Vim feels good, like an editor should."
+And then he gazed at Piglet and, still smiling, said: "Vim feels good, like an editor should."
 And then he let out a deep sigh and stared past Piglet's head off into the distance, his mind lost in Vim.